cisco/ChezScheme/IMPLEMENTATION.md

 Note that `%logand` generates a use of the same `(asm-logand #f)` instruction for the register--register and the register--immediate cases.
-A more explicit distinction could be made in the output of instruction selection, but delaying the choice is anologous to how assembly languages often use the same mnemonic for related instructions.
+A more explicit distinction could be made in the output of instruction selection, but delaying the choice is analogous to how assembly languages often use the same mnemonic for related instructions.
 The `asm-move` and `asm-fpmove` must accommodate register--memory, memory--register, and register--register cases,